jcarpenter/gambier/README.md

 * `npm run pack` - Builds just the executable, for just the local OS/architecture.
 Does not create installers, etc. Uses `--dir` electron-builder setting ([docs](https://www.electron.build/cli)).
 Useful for quickly testing.
 * `npm run release` - Builds both the executable for the local OS/architecture, and distributable installers.

-## Bundling
+## Dependencies and bundling

+We use Rollup for bundling.
+See `rollup.config.js`.

+Main process:

-* `main.js` and `preload.js` are output as CommonJS modules.
+* `main.js` and `preload.js` are output as CJS modules.
-        * I use ES6 module syntax (import/export) in source for consistency with `renderer`, so I'm using same approach project-wide.
-Rollup then transpiles back to CommonJS.
 * Third-party dependencies are not bundled.
 They live in `node_modules`.
+Electron-builder `postinstall` takes care of copying the dependencies at build time (see notes above).
+* I use ES6 module syntax (import/export) for sake of consistency with Render process code, so I'm using same syntax project-wide.
+Rollup then transpiles back to CommonJS.

+Render process:

-* `renderer.js` is output as ES6 module, with dependency imports bundled.
+* Output as ES6 modules.
 * Third-party dependencies are bundled.
+E.g. citeproc.
+It 925kb, unminified and has no dependencies.
+It is only distributed as CJS module.
+We bundle with Rollup.
 * Except CodeMirror.
-For now I'm leaving it in node_modules, and linking to it from html `<script>` tags.
+It's only distributed as an IIFE.
+For now, I'm copying relevant files to `./js/third-party/codemirror/`, and linking to them from html `<script>` tags.

 ## Security

-Renderer
-* Don’t use require
-* Use rollup for bundling.
-* FormatL ES6, or IIFE (TBD)
-* For third-party client-side dependencies (e.g. citeproc), either bundle from NPM, or load from script tags into global(?) space (ala that CDN recommendation)

-Main and preload

-* Use require for dependencies (node modules, electron, node, etc)
-* Don’t use rollup (for now, to simplify problems)
-* Expose anything needed from Node/Electron/3P to renderer process via…
+Main and preload access sensitive low-level dependencies (electron, node, third party packages, etc).
+Render process code does not.
+It is isolated.
+It requests what it needs from main process via IPC channels exposed in preload.
+Render process code also cannot
+`require` NPM packages.